 So, who is winning this space right now?
 We have three EV stocks to buy right now to dethrone Tesla as the king of the industry.

 Interestingly, each of these EV stocks is like Tesla.
 But each is better at a certain wide-appeal characteristic that could allow it to beat the titan.

 The first EV stock we like as a potential “Tesla killer” is Lucid (LCID).

 For all intents and purposes, Lucid is Tesla – just better.

-Tesla built this seemingly untouchable EV empire on top of three critical competitive advantages: talent, technology, and brand.
-And Lucid is beating it in all three categories.
+Tesla built its seemingly untouchable empire on top of three critical competitive advantages: talent, technology, and brand.
+Now Lucid is beating Tesla at all three.

-Of course, it all starts with Lucid’s CEO Peter Rawlinson, the former chief engineer of the Tesla Model S. Yep.
-This is the former engineering brain behind Tesla’s flagship EV – the one that started it all.
+Of course, it all starts with Lucid’s CEO, Peter Rawlinson, the former chief engineer of the Tesla Model S. Yes.
+This is the guy who was the engineering brain behind Tesla’s flagship car – the one that started it all.

-Supporting him is an impressive team of former Tesla, Audi, Apple (AAPL), Samsung, Ford (F), Intel (INTC), and GM (GM) execs.
-We’re talking about folks who helped start Tesla and turn it into what it is today.
-And on top of that are very influential people behind some of Apple’s hero products, like the iPhone.
+Supporting him is an impressive team of former Tesla, Audi, Apple (AAPL), Samsung (SSNLF), Ford (F), Intel (INTC), and GM (GM) execs.
+We’re talking folks who helped start Tesla and turn it into what it is today, as well as some very influential people behind some of Apple’s hero products, like the iPhone.

 And indeed, with this remarkable engineering and design team behind it, Lucid has developed, tested, and fine-tuned some of the industry’s most impressive technology.

 To answer your question, yes, this technology beats Tesla’s EV tech on every key performance indicator.